mapbox/mapbox.js/API.md

 ## mapbox.auto(element, url [, callback])

 Automatically load and create a map with sensible defaults.

+- `element` is the id of the element within which to create the map
+- `url` can be a TileJSON URL, a MapBox map id, or an array of multiple.
-The callback, if specified, receives the map as its first argument, and the same object as `mapbox.load` as the second argument.
+- `callback` if specified, receives the map as its first argument, and the same object as `mapbox.load` as the second argument.

 For instance, to create a simple map, you can call